-Bold text in Microsoft Word
+Bold text in Word

 Incidentally, if your lines have too much space between them, highlight the lines from January down to Speeding.
 Click the highlighted text with your right mouse button.
 From the menu that appears, select Paragraph with your left mouse button.
 From the dialogue box, select the item that says "Don't add space between paragraphs of the same style":